Swayangdipta/Weather-App/README.md

 # Weather-App
-#Public Repository for Weathering with you
+Public Repository for Weathering with you <br/>
 Visit:- http://weathring.herokuapp.com/